Prosecutor: Types of prosecutor

-The approach of the CPS to prosecutions
+Approach of the CPS to prosecutions

 Crown Prosecutors are bound by a strict code of conduct, known as the Code for Crown Prosecutors, which governs how cases are charged and trials conducted.
-This fundamental code is supported by a range of other policies, most notably the DIrector's Guidance on Charging.
-The first stage in prosecuting a case is deciding to charge the suspect - it is this process which begins the prosecution.
-The CPS have authority to decide whether a person is charged in all offences, though the police may charge all summary offences, and either-way offences when there is an anticipated guilty plea and the nature of the offence is suitable for sentence in magistrates’ court.
+This fundamental code is supported by a range of other policies, most notably the Director's Guidance on Charging.
+The first stage in prosecuting a case is deciding to charge the suspect, and it is this process which begins the prosecution.
+The CPS has the authority to decide whether a person is charged in all offences.
+However, the police may charge all summary offences, and either-way offences when there is an anticipated guilty plea.
+The nature of the offence is suitable for sentence in the magistrates' court.

-In order to charge the circumstances must meet the Full Code Test.
-In some urgent cases, a lower Threshold Test can be applied to get a charge quickly, but the Full Code Test must then be applied at the earliest opportunity.
-The Full Code Test has two stages, both parts are equal and must be met before a prosecution can be brought.
+In order to charge, the circumstances must meet the Full Code Test.
+In some urgent cases, a lower Threshold Test can be applied to get a charge quickly; however, the Full Code Test must then be applied at the earliest opportunity.
+The Full Code Test has two stages; both parts are equal and must be met before a prosecution can be brought.

 The Threshold Test must be kept under proactive and continuous review, and should only be used in rare and urgent circumstances.

 Prosecutions by other government agencies

-State investigative agencies such as the SFO and FCA, alongside independent prosecutors like the Service Prosecuting Authority, may all bring prosecutions themselves without using the CPS.
+State investigative agencies such as the Serious Fraud Office (SFO) and the Financial Conduct Authority (FCA), alongside independent prosecutors like the Service Prosecuting Authority, may all bring prosecutions themselves without using the CPS.
 Nevertheless, these prosecutors will follow the standards set by the Code of Crown Prosecutors alongside their own prosecution policies, which may deal with issues specific to the types of crime they engage with.

-There may at times be a confusion as to which agency is responsible for having brought a prosecution.
-Which agency is prosecuting may effect whether an offence can be properly tried - as not all agencies can investigate and prosecute all offences.
-In R. v Stafford Justices ex parte Customs and Excise Commissioners (1991) 2 All ER 201 it was found by the court that a prosecution is instituted by the police only when they have investigated, arrested and brought the arrested person to the custody officer.
+There may, at times, be confusion as to which agency is responsible for having brought a prosecution.
+Which agency is prosecuting may affect whether an offence can be properly tried, as not all agencies can investigate and prosecute all offences.
+In R v Stafford Justices ex parte Customs and Excise Commissioners (1991) 2 All ER 201, it was found by the court that a prosecution is instituted by the police only when they have investigated, arrested and brought the arrested person to the custody officer.
 A case is not instituted by the police simply because a custody officer at a police station charges the suspect.
 Applying the same principle, proceedings are instituted by another prosecuting agency when they have been solely responsible for the investigation and arrest of the suspect, even though the suspect is taken to the police station to be charged by a custody officer.

-The CPS advise that a case should probably be conducted by another prosecuting authority if any of the following factors apply:
+The CPS advise that another prosecuting authority should probably conduct a case if any of the following factors apply: